tonyscottpage/site/_posts/2015-07-29-dist-lship.markdown

 </div>
 <a onclick="showMoreOrLess(this,'restOfArticle');">Click to see more...</a>

-The implicit rules about how we do things are being challenged, but in each organisation not only are the rules different, but so are the needed adjustments.
-May the trials continue - and through good conversations about what really works let's unlock the best of what we already have.
+There is no doubt that the implicit rules about how we do things are being challenged.
+In each organisation not only are the rules different, but so are the needed adjustments.
+May the trials continue - and through good conversations about what really works let's unlock the best of what we already have!

 __________________